 “We will see who is brave enough to invest their capital in times like these,” he concluded.

-You can watch the full video, here.
+You may watch the full video, here.

 Eldad Friedman speaks at the following points: